 as set out in clause 10.5.

-“Data Protection Laws” means any law, statute, declaration, decree, directive, legislative enactment, order, ordinance, regulation, rule or other binding restriction (as amended, consolidated or re-enacted from time to time) which relates to the protection of individuals with regard to the Processing of Personal Data to which a Party is subject, including the Data Protection Act 2018 (“DPA”) and EC Directive 95/46/EC (the “DP Directive”) (up to and including 24 May 2018) and on and from 25 May 2018, the GDPR and legislation enacted in the UK in respect of the protection of personal data;
+“Data Protection Laws” means any law, statute, declaration, decree, directive, legislative enactment, order, ordinance, regulation, rule or other binding restriction (as amended, consolidated or re-enacted from time to time) which relates to the protection of individuals with regard to the Processing of Personal Data to which a Party is subject, including the Data Protection Act 2018 (“DPA”), the GDPR and legislation enacted in the UK in respect of the protection of personal data;

 “Data Subject Request” means an actual or purported request or notice or complaint from or on behalf of a Data Subject exercising his rights under the Data Protection Law in relation to Personal Data including without limitation: the right of access by the Data Subject, the right to rectification, the right to erasure, the right to restriction of processing, the right to data portability and the right to object;

 “GDPR” means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and repealing Directive 95/46/EC (General Data Protection Regulation) OJ L 119/1, 4.5.2016;

 “ICO” means the UK Information Commissioner’s Office, or any successor or replacement body from time to time;

 “ICO Correspondence” means any correspondence or communication (whether written or verbal) from the ICO in relation to the Processing of Personal Data;